Squishface Studio

-Squishface Studio is an open comics studio, retail, and co-working space for comic artists and illustrators in Brunswick, Australia.
-It was founded in November 2011 by Ben Hutchings, Sarah Howell, David Blumenstein, Marta Tesoro, Arran McKenna and Sacha Bryning, and formally opened to the public on January 26, 2012.
-As of 2019, Hutchings and Blumenstein continue to be resident artists.
+Squishface Studio is a co-working space for comic artists and illustrators in South Melbourne, Australia.
+It was founded in Brunswick, Australia in November 2011 by Ben Hutchings, Sarah Howell, David Blumenstein, Marta Tesoro, Arran McKenna and Sacha Bryning, and formally opened to the public on January 26, 2012.
+As of 2024, Howell, Blumenstein and Hutchings continue to be resident artists.

 Squishface is known as a community hub for comics in Australia; it is the only permanent comics maker space in the country and one of few in the world that is open to the public.
 It also publishes comics; three editions of the anthology Squishzine Brunstown have been released.
 The first won a Bronze Ledger award in 2015.
+It published its first book, Squishbook: Make comics with Squishface Studio and friends, in 2024.

 History

 In 2011, eight Melbourne comic artists were invited by the National Gallery of Victoria to spend a month in residency at the NGV Studio space at Federation Square.
 Two were Sarah Howell and Ben Hutchings, who decided, along with four other local comic artists, to establish a permanent space that would function in a similar way.

-Squishface Studio, located at 309 Victoria St, Brunswick, is a single room shop front in which eight to twelve artists are typically resident at any given time.
+The original Squishface Studio was located at 309 Victoria St, Brunswick, and was a single room shop front in which eight to twelve artists were typically resident at any given time.
 It was previously a bridal shop.

+Squishface Studio is now located at Studio Hall in South Melbourne, on the grounds of St Kilda Southport Uniting Church.
 It supports itself financially by memberships and running classes.

 Studio activities

 The studio's major events are the Squishface Coaster Show (a parody of the Linden Postcard Show), Squishface anniversary events and the monthly drawing night (first Wednesday of each month).
 At different times the studio has also held Ladies' Drawing Auxiliary, a showcase for the work of non-male comics makers, book launches, children's classes and exhibitions.

-Squishface has also been heavily involved in the Homecooked Comics Festival, which was run for several years by Squishface artists Sarah Howell and Clea Chiller and has now been passed on to Black Inc publicity and marketing manager Marian Blythe.
+Squishface has also been heavily involved in the Homecooked Comics Festival, which was run for several years by Squishface artists Sarah Howell and Clea Chiller and was then passed on to Black Inc publicity and marketing manager Marian Blythe.

+In 2023, Squishbook: Make comics with Squishface Studio and friends, "a how-to-make-comics book, and a why-you-should-make-comics book", was crowdfunded, and received support from the City of Melbourne.
+The book was officially published in 2024.
+Contributors include David Blumenstein, Alex e Clark, Patrick Alexander, performer Nicholas J. Johnson and screenwriter Warwick Holt.

+In 2024 Squishface held the first Emerald Hill Comics Festival at their South Melbourne location.